futpix/caravans-in-australia/content/review/965-River-Caravans-Family.md

   ogtitle: "Should I buy Family by River Caravans?"
   ogdescription: "The River Caravans Family is classed as Semi Off Road, and sleeps 4-5 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Combined or separate shower & toilet."
 categories: ["River Caravans"]
-tags: ["Sleeps 4-5", "Unknown Size", "Semi Off Road", "Combined or separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4-5", "Unknown Size", "Semi Off Road", "Combined or separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: ""
 bodyLength: ""
 totalHeight: ""